PrismarineJS/node-minecraft-protocol/docs/API.md

  * connect : a function taking the client as parameter and that should client.setSocket(socket) and client.emit('connect') when appropriate (see the proxy examples for an example of use)
  * agent : a http agent that can be used to set proxy settings for yggdrasil authentication (see proxy-agent on npm)
+ * profilesFolder : the path to the folder that contains your `launcher_profiles.json`. defaults to your minecraft folder if it exists, otherwise the local directory. set to `false` to disable managing profiles

 ## mc.Client(isServer,version,[customPackets])